Is Atlassian Intelligence the same as Rovo? A 2025 deep dive

 • What you see is what you pay.
 There are no hidden requirements.
 You don't need to upgrade your helpdesk or any other tool just to make the AI work.

 • No surprise fees.
-Pricing is based on a set number of AI interactions per month, so you won’t get a shocking bill after a busy week of support tickets.
+Pricing is task-based — you pay per AI task handled ($0.40/helpdesk task, $4/heavy task, light tasks free) — so costs are predictable even during a busy week.
 This is a common catch with other AI tools that charge for every ticket they close.

 • Real flexibility. eesel AI offers month-to-month plans you can cancel anytime.
 This gives you the freedom to try it out and make sure it’s the right fit, which is pretty rare in an industry that often pushes for long-term contracts.